Kostyantyn Zhevago: Controlled assets

 Over the course of his career, he has held senior roles on the supervisory and management boards of numerous Ukrainian and international companies, spanning industries including mining, metallurgy, machinery, pharmaceuticals, and food.

-"Finance and Credit" bank was founded in 1990 and by the size of assets it was considered one of the largest banks of Ukraine according to classification of National Bank of Ukraine.
-By 1 April 2009 the authorized capital stock of the bank made ₴2 billion, net wealth made ₴18,316 billion, bank liabilities — ₴15,840 billion.
-The loan portfolio made ₴15,880 billion, loan portfolio of natural person — bank clients — ₴5,983 billion.
-By 1 April 2009 the bank system included 16 branches and 326 departments in all areas of Ukraine.
+"Finance and Credit" bank was founded in 1990 and, by the size of assets, it was considered one of the largest banks of Ukraine according to the classification of the National Bank of Ukraine.
+By 1 April 2009, the authorized capital stock of the bank made ₴2 billion, net wealth made ₴18,316 billion, bank liabilities — ₴15,840 billion.
+The loan portfolio made ₴15,880 billion, the loan portfolio of natural person — bank clients — ₴5,983 billion.
+By 1 April 2009, the bank system included 16 branches and 326 departments in all areas of Ukraine.

-According to the Ukrainian Bank Association data, by 1 April 2009 the bank was among TOP-10 banks from 162 operating in the country.
-On 17 December 2016 the National Bank of Ukraine withdrew the banking license of Finance and Credit and liquidated the bank.
+According to the Ukrainian Bank Association data, by 1 April 2009, the bank was ranked among the ten largest banks from 162 operating in the country.
+On 17 December 2016, the National Bank of Ukraine withdrew the banking license of Finance and Credit and liquidated the bank.